-The number of filled positions at June 30, 2010 is low due to normal attrition and TERI.
+The number of filled positions at June 30, 2012 is alarmingly low due to normal attrition, TERI, employees leaving for higher paying positions, and budget reductions.
 To ensure the strategic objectives are being met, senior manager's review and monitor benchmarks to determine appropriate staffing levels.
 Succession planning includes replacing several key positions.
 The agency is actively recruiting new employees with training and experience who can make immediate contributions.